-When it comes to breads and baked goods, it is the gluten in the flour that keeps the dough or batter together and allows us to pull and stretch pizza dough.
+When it comes to bread and baked goods, it is the gluten in the flour that keeps the dough or batter together and allows us to pull and stretch pizza dough.
 So, if you are baking gluten-free, you need an added ingredient to do the job of the gluten.
 Luckily, there are a few natural choices: xanthan gum and guar gum.
-Other gluten-free thickening alternatives are gelatin and agar agar.
+Other gluten-free thickening alternatives are gelatin and agar.

 Xanthan (ZAN thun) gum and guar (gwar) gum are used in gluten-free cooking to bind, thicken, and emulsify gluten-free ingredients.